Dana94/2019-website/blog/images/git-commands.md

 `git push <tracking-name> <branch-name>`

 Pushes your local branch to the location specified.
-I only find myself using this to push to the repo tracked in GitHub (remote).

 ```shell
 ~/git-example (new-feature)